This guide enables Claude Code to write code for the Mixtrain ML platform, including models, workflows, evaluations, and datasets.

 mixtrain workflow create "*.py" --name my-workflow # Glob pattern

-mixtrain workflow run NAME -i input.json --detach
+mixtrain workflow run NAME -i input.json --detach # All inputs as one JSON blob

 mixtrain workflow run NAME -i '{"epochs": 10}' --gpu A100 --timeout 3600 # With sandbox